 Now, do not hear me wrong.
 This is OUR experience, and is certainly not the same for everyone.
 Not everyone does well with grains, dairy, legumes, animal products, starchy vegetables, cruciferous vegetables, fruit, sugars, or fill in the blank.
 I know this to be true, but for me and my family, we will eat bread and enjoy.

 In case you want to try your hand at some tasty homemade white bread as well, you're in the right place.
 Yes, I still make my soaked whole wheat bread, and it is delicious as well.
+I even by sprouted bread from Aldi to mix things up.
 Sometimes though, I just want some white bread.
 Sometimes I don't feel like soaking my bread overnight.
 Sometimes I forget.
 Sometimes I wake up and want bread by lunchtime.
 This is that bread.
 And in case you were wondering, it makes a fantastic sandwich and french toast.
 Yum!

 Party on bread lovers.
 And for you non-bread lovers, don't worry I still love you too.
 We can still be friends and I'll still have lots of yummy gluten free and grain free goodies on here for you as well.